 The “combine and create” feature allows you to merge separate files into one PDF without a hassle while doing so with support for over 300 file formats.
 I am talking putting JPG, with DOC file and XLS or whatever combination will make up the output you need.

 Another jolly good thing about the Nitro Pro PDF that I found quite useful too is the robust reviewing feature that it allows.
 When synced to the cloud, you can have a group of people review the same document and perform some key features like highlights, attaching documents that can be opened when clicked and additional notes to texts in the document.

 I found this rather handy in our present day of fast-paced collaboration with a wide array of audience spread across a wide expanse.
 This means that you can still work together with your team regardless of the physical limitation of distance.

 When testing out these review features, as is rendered in the screenshot above, I attached a file (image) to the tip of the graph in the document to give my reader more information on the details communicated in the graph.
 This appears so cool that it redefined how additional information can be passed around.

-Through it all, I had a good time testing out the Nitro PDF converter, but I should not forget to alert you that it only works with Windows operating system.
-For now, there is no support for Mac and iOS devices, so those of you who are Mac users cannot benefit from all the goodies that this converter delivers.
+Through it all, I had a good time testing out the Nitro Pro PDF, but I should not forget to alert you that it only works with Windows operating system.
+For now, there is no support for Mac and iOS devices, so those of you who are Mac users cannot benefit from all the goodies that Nitro Pro delivers.

 Aside from these shortcomings that I have experienced while test-using the Nitro PDF, I haven’t recorded any other issues whether related to use or operation.
-Feel free to drop your opinions and experience in the comments section so that we can all get to benefit from a robust pool of experience on Nitro PDF Converter.
+Feel free to drop your opinions and experience in the comments section so that we can all get to benefit from a robust pool of experience on Nitro Pro PDF.